jaburullah/ecarma1/README.md

 ## Run app on Android virtual devices
-Virtual device is up and running run the following command.
+Virtual device is up and running.
+Run the following command.
 This command will install the app on virtual devices

 ```
 react-native run-android